Cinderella Castle: Magic Kingdom

 As of late Spring 2021, Cinderella Castle has been decorated with what Disney calls "EARidescent" gold and blue bunting, ribbons and other decorations.
 Cinderella Castle was fully decorated with these through April 2, 2023 when the decorations began to be removed in phases following the end of "The World's Most Magical Celebration".
 In August 2025 at Destination D23, it was announced that Cinderella Castle will be restored to the classic colors.
+In December 2025, it was announced that Cinderella Castle would be repainted starting in January 2026.